Hyperlane Protocol Economics

 Slashing is a mechanism designed to encourage honest participation in the Hyperlane protocol.

 Participants who stake HYPER to secure the Hyperlane protocol take on slashing risk in case of a safety violation.
 If a quorum of validators signs messages that leads to safety violation (for example, if a quorum signs a message that is not included in the canonical chain state), a portion of the HYPER delegated to the chain can be slashed.
-The slashed HYPER would go to the impacted parties of the safety violation, meaning that the stakers’ staked HYPER would be slashed.
+This means that the stakers’ staked HYPER would be slashed.

 Slashing penalties are socialized across all HYPER stakers.
 For example, if 5% of HYPER is slashed due to a fault, then all HYPER stakers would lose 5% of their staked HYPER.